Top 5 Must-See Urban Exploration Sites in the Province of Hainaut

 Site Features

-• State of Disrepair: Advanced, with structures in ruins but still accessible.
+• State of disrepair: Advanced, with structures in ruins but still accessible.

-2: The Chartreuse Fort
+2: The Fort of the Chartreuse

 Located near Liège, the Fort de la Chartreuse is a former military fort built in the 19th century and abandoned after the Second World War.
-This site offers a fascinating mix of military architecture and encroaching nature.
+This site offers a fascinating blend of military architecture and encroaching nature.

 Site Features